Sbcdn/drasil/local/README.md

 - Install Docker: https://docs.docker.com/engine/install/ and setup permission for your user to use docker.
 - Install Cardano Node and Cardano DBsync for Testnet or have a possibility to connect to a dbsync

+### Cardano Node and Dbsync
+The easiest way to setup a cardano node is using [mithtil](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node).
+How to setup a cardano dbsync is described [here](https://github.com/IntersectMBO/cardano-db-sync/blob/master/doc/docker.md).

 ## Install dependencies